david850803/R-package/README.md

 # Use Monte Carlo method and trapezoidal method to approximate the integration.
-## There are seven functions in the package.
-Four trapezoidal method and three Monte Carlo method.
+There are seven functions in the package.
+Four trapezoidal methods and three Monte Carlo methods.